PrivateCaller/PrivateCaller/README.md

 - 👋 Hi, I’m @PrivateCaller
-- 👀 I’m interested in ... random personal projects.
+- 👀 I’m interested in ... programming and small electronic projects.
 - 🌱 I’m currently learning ...
-Lua, C++.
+Java, C#, TSQL.
-- 💞️ I’m looking to collaborate on ... a few of my friend's projects.
+- 💞️ I’m looking to collaborate on ... various personal projects.
-- 📫 How to reach me ...
-WaffleMan2000@protonmail.com
+- 📫 How to reach me ... proforpenicillin@borrowedtime.online

 <!---
 PrivateCaller/PrivateCaller is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.